Quantum current dissipation in superconducting strings and vortons: Zero mode decay

 We study the decay process of zero modes in the background of this curved string.
-The quantum fluctuations of scalar fields around classical $\ol{\phi}$ and $\ol{\sigma}$ contain the zero mode and nonzero mode particles and are expressed without bars as
+The quantum fluctuations of scalar fields around classical $\phi_\cl$ and $\sigma_\cl$ contain the zero mode and nonzero mode particles and are expressed without bars as

+In these expressions, $\phi_\cl$ and $\phi$ are complex, and $\sigma_\cl$, $\sigma_{R,I}$ are real.
 Note that we here describe the zero mode in the linear representation for $\Sigma$ instead of the nonlinear one given in \eqref{eq:Sigma-zero mode} since the latter cannot be applied at infinity where $\Sigma=0$, resulting in potential difficulties for the calculation.
+Both $\eta$ in \eqref{eq:Sigma-zero mode} and $\sigma_I$ in \eqref{eq:fluctuation} parametrize the Nambu-Goldstone mode on the string obeying the two-dimensional massless Klein-Gordon equation, which is regarded as the charge carrier.